cornhead/zusammenfassungen/psv_zusammenfassung.md

 ...

+# Bugs

+different kinds of bugs:

+* Bohrbug: plain and simple, like Bohrs atomic model
+* Heisenbug: dissappears if you try to debug it
+* Schrödinbug: code that never should have worked but did -- until you looked at it
+* Mandelbug: the cause is way too complex to understand

+standardized terminology:

 * Fault: cause of an error
 * Error: erroneous state, but not directly observable in behaviour $\rightarrow$ might lead to failure, but not necessarily
 * Failure: deviation from expected behaviour